- Guide Map

 Frontierland has all the adventure and excitement of the Wild West, including the wet wonders of Splash Mountain and the wild thrills of roller coaster Big Thunder Mountain Railroad.

 Liberty Square honors this country's colonial heritage with the Hall of Presidents.
 It is also home to the ever-popular Haunted Mansion.

-Fantasyland is the quintessential fairytale experience with castles, princesses, pixies and boys who won't grow up.
-It is currently undergoing a major renovation that will essentially double its size.
-Read more about the Fantasyland Explansion HERE.
+Fantasyland, including the recent addition of New Fantasyland, is the quintessential fairytale experience with castles, princesses and princes, pixies and boys who won't grow up.
+It is nearing the conclusion of a major renovation that essentially doubled its size.
+Read more about the Fantasyland Expansion HERE.

 Tomorrowland is a look at the future where you can battle aliens at Buzz Lightyear's Space Ranger Spin, or whiz through the universe on a high-speed coaster at Space Mountain.